Edit this page

 When submitting a form via AJAX Unpoly needs to know whether the form submission has failed (to update the form with validation errors) or succeeded (to update the [up-target] selector).

 For Unpoly to be able to detect a failed form submission, the response must be return a non-2xx HTTP status code.
-We recommend to use either 400 (bad request) or 422 (unprocessable entity).
+We recommend to use HTTP 422 (Unprocessable Entity).

 To do so in Ruby on Rails, pass a :status option to render: